umbraco/UmbracoDocs/Reference/Security/index.md

 ### Custom OAuth providers

 The Umbraco backoffice supports custom OAuth providers for performing authentication of your users.
-For example: Any OpenIDConnect provider such as Azure Active Directory or Identity Server, Google, Facebook, Microsoft Account, etc...
+For example: Any OpenIDConnect provider such as Azure Active Directory or Identity Server, Google, Facebook, etc...

 To install and configure a custom OAuth provider you should use the Identity Extensions package: [https://github.com/umbraco/UmbracoIdentityExtensions](https://github.com/umbraco/UmbracoIdentityExtensions)